raspberrypilearning/active-assistant/en/step_1.md

 ### Get ideas 💭

-Test these example projects to get ideas.
-Think about what activity you like to do most:
+Try these example projects to get some ideas.
+Think about what activity you like to do most.

 ⭐ Share your finished Active assistant project for a chance of it being featured here.